Joseph Oliger

 Joseph E. Oliger (September 3, 1941 – August 28, 2005) was an American computer scientist and professor at Stanford University.
 Oliger was the co-founder of the Science in Computational and Mathematical Engineering degree program at Stanford, and served as the director of the Research Institute for Advanced Computer Science.

 Early life and education

 Oliger was born in Indiana in 1941, the son of salesman Emmert Oliger and homemaker Catherine Oliger, and grew up on a farm in Greensburg, Indiana.
-Oliger graduated from the University of Colorado with a B.S. in mathematics in 1966, and later continued on to complete an M.S. in applied math in 1971.
+Oliger graduated from the University of Colorado Boulder with a B.S. in mathematics in 1966, and later continued on to complete an M.S. in applied math in 1971.

 From 1965 to 1973, Oliger worked as a computer programmer and analyst at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
 There, Oliger met Heinz-Otto Kreiss, who was a professor at Uppsala University at the time, and they began working together.
 Kreiss became Oliger's PhD advisor, and Oliger completed his Ph.D. from Uppsala University in 1973.